Writer/Surfer

 Key Features: Mips Spherical, dialed fit, magnetic buckle

-Pros: Minimalist styling, innovative venting system, comfy liner, works well with beanie
+Pros: Minimalist styling, innovative venting system, comfy liner, works well with a beanie

 Cons: Some gapping with non-Giro goggles

-By and large, the helmet that impressed us the most in testing was the Owen Spherical helmet from Giro.
-Under the hood, the Owen features some unique tech.
-It takes Mips to the next level with Spherical Technology, which uses two separate liners in a ball-and-socket design to manage impact forces.
+The helmet that impressed us the most in testing is the Owen Spherical helmet from Giro.
+Magnetic buckle closure, a rear dial for a snug fit, and ear pads that cup the ear without blocking out ambient noise are all great.
+Under the hood, the Owen features some unique tech, too.
+It takes Mips to the next level with Spherical Technology, which Giro developed together with Mips.
+Spherical technology uses two separate liners in a ball-and-socket design to manage impact forces.
+The system also uses EPP foam, which is more resilient than EPS foam in the event of a crash.

 CHECK PRICE ON EVO